 - Interview potential Supervisory Committee members and confirm their willingness to serve as a member of your Supervisory Committee.

-- Submit a written letter of request for the appointment of your Supervisory Committee to the Associate Dean for Academic Affairs.
-An electronic letter sent by e-mail attachment is acceptable.
+- Submit a written letter of request for the appointment of your Supervisory Committee to Dr. Maggie Baker, Associate Dean for Academic Affairs, at email@example.com with a copy to yourself and to Graduate Program Advisor Betsy Mau, firstname.lastname@example.org (no hard copies will be reviewed).
 If you select committee members from outside the University of Washington, you must include a justification for that member's selection in your letter of request.
 His or her contact information and curriculum vitae should be included.

 - Submit a completed Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations form to Student and Academic Services.
 This form is required whether or not your research will require an IRB review.
 If you are unsure about whether or not your research will require IRB approval, speak to your committee chair and consult these guidelines.
 If this form is not submitted, final approval of your committee is delayed until the form is received.